 As community foundations gained popularity and actively began to fundraise to grow their endowments, and because of challenge grant and program partnership opportunities with national foundations, some United Ways felt their local community foundations were stepping into their long claimed area of annual giving.

-Where there has been tension at the local level, local volunteer leaders have encouraged dialogue and collaboration.
-An exemplary local effort is the collaboration between the Kalamazoo Community Foundation and the Kalamazoo/Battle Creek United Way, wherein the Community Foundation’s Youth Advisory Council is operated jointly with the United Way, and is even named the Kalamazoo Youth United Way.
-At the state of Michigan level, the Michigan Association of United Ways has become a member of the Michigan Nonprofit Association with a permanent seat on the board.
+Where there has been tension at the local level, local volunteer leaders encouraged dialogue and collaboration.
+An exemplary local effort is the collaboration between the Kalamazoo Community Foundation and the Kalamazoo/Battle Creek United Way, wherein the Community Foundation’s Youth Advisory Council operates jointly with the United Way, and is even named the Kalamazoo Youth United Way.
+At the state level, the Michigan Association of United Ways has become a member of the Michigan Nonprofit Association with a permanent seat on the board.
 In the majority of cases, time and experience has mitigated the tensions of this era and the local United Ways and community foundations are again partnering in local support of nonprofit organizations and volunteer activities.

-As the Council of Michigan Foundations (CMF) worked to assure that every donor and nonprofit organization in the state of Michigan had access to a community foundation vehicle, this mission was often abbreviated by those skeptical of the initiative, “Every community will have a community foundation.”
+As the Council of Michigan Foundations worked to ensure that every donor and nonprofit organization in the state of Michigan had access to a community foundation vehicle, this mission was often abbreviated by those skeptical of the initiative, “Every community will have a community foundation.”
 While the goal was geographic coverage and access, there was never an agenda to have hundreds of individual community foundations serving every municipality in the state.

 Michigan leaders received considerable criticism, particularly from very large, old, and metropolitan community foundations, that this goal was the wrong goal – and would be impossible to achieve.
-Leaders in Michigan listened to the substance of the argument, but ignored the prescriptive nature of the form a community foundation “must” take.
+Leaders listened to the substance of the argument, but ignored the prescriptive nature of the form a community foundation “must” take.
 The link between size and quality was never accepted.
-There was a deep commitment to assure quality services, regardless of the size of the foundation or the community it served.
+There was a deep commitment to provide quality services, regardless of the size of the foundation or the community it served.